Ardnys/venv-rs/README.md

   - [x] reload venvs to update caches
     - [ ] reload a single venv ("u" key)
     - [ ] sync on command ("U" key)
+  - [ ] cache with unique ids so venvs with same names don't collide
   - [x] automatically detect changes of venvs and update cache
   - [x] check cache updates in a separate thread
+  - [ ] command to clean up cache
 - [x] display Package and Venv's last modified dates

 ## License